infratute/mean-stack/README.md

-# Mean Stack - Customer Store App
+# Mean Stack - Customer Contact List Application

 This Customer Store Contact is a very basic Mean Stack application developed using MongoDB, Express, Angular and Node.js to show CRUD operations on MongoDB using RestAPI.